IP-CAM/Opencart-v.3.x-Specials-Module-Extension/module/README.md

 # Enhanced Specials

 ## Description
-**Enhanced Specials** is an OpenCart extension that allows to apply percentage special offers to all products those belong to a specified category or manufacturer.
+**Enhanced Specials** is an OpenCart extension that allows to cascade percentage special offers for all products of a specified category (including subcategories) or manufacturer.
 Compatible with OC 2.2.x-3.x.

 ## Features